olov-andersson/rl_obstacle_avoidance/README.md

          print('Using dummy vector env.')
          env = DummyVecEnv([make_env])

  Then use your favorite RL algo on env.
-Results in our paper were from PPO2, slightly modified to use the Mujoco defaults from the PPO paper, including EnvNormalize.
+The results in our paper were from PPO2, slightly modified to use the Mujoco defaults from the PPO paper, including EnvNormalize.

- Optionally, the environment can be visualized with Rviz on the /gym_deepca topic if ROS (Robot Operating System, www.ros.org) is installed.
+ The environment can also be conveniently visualized with Rviz on the /gym_deepca topic if ROS (Robot Operating System, www.ros.org) is installed.